 Step 4: Obtain Certification

 While certification is not required, it shows a higher level of professionalism and may be beneficial in getting a job.
 The ACF offers a Certified Sous Chef designation if you meet education and experience requirements and pass both a written and practical exam.
 You must have five years of experience as a culinarian and 50 hours of continuing education credits.
 You must also have taken courses in food safety and sanitation, nutrition and supervisory management.

 Step 5: Consider Job Opportunities

 Working as a sous chef often requires long hours during evenings and weekends, and the job can be intense during peak serving hours.
 Even so, competition in top restaurants can be fierce.
-The U.S. Bureau of Labor Statistics anticipated no substantial change in employment opportunities from 2008-2018 (www.bls.gov).
+The U.S. Bureau of Labor Statistics anticipated growth in employment opportunities of around 5% from 2012-2022 (www.bls.gov).
 Opportunities for advancement may include moving into a chief or executive chef position, opening a restaurant or becoming a personal chef, caterer or instructor.